 UTEP is a leader in American higher education, and the University’s unique mission and history are evident in the landscape of its beautiful campus.
 After a fire destroyed the University’s original site, the school moved to its current location in the foothills of the Franklin Mountains.
 The campus is known for its striking architecture, inspired by the Himalayan mountaintop fortresses of the Kingdom of Bhutan.
-From the original four buildings to its most recent multimillion-dollar research facilities, The University of Texas at El Paso is truly a campus like no other in the world.
-UTEP’s story goes beyond the buildings to chronicle the journey of the thousands of proud graduates who have made their way through UTEP’s academic programs during the past century.
+From the original four buildings to its most recent multimillion-dollar research facilities, UTEP is truly a campus like no other in the world.
+The University’s story goes beyond the buildings to chronicle the journey of the thousands of proud graduates who have made their way through UTEP’s academic programs during the past century.

 Since 1917, Old Main has housed everything from classrooms and offices to a library and snack bar.
 Today it is an official Texas Historic Landmark and home of the Sociology and Anthropology Department.
 Graham Hall, Vowell Hall and Quinn Hall round out the old campus.
-Quinn is named after a beloved geology professor who arrived in his office one day in 1952 to find a live alligator that had been kidnapped from the Downtown plaza.
+Quinn is named after a beloved geology professor who arrived in his office one day in 1952 to find a live alligator that had been kidnapped from San Jacinto Plaza in Downtown El Paso.
 The hill behind Old Main still contains the entrance to a practice mine dug by the earliest mining students.
 The outdoor Mining Heritage Park – re-dedicated in 2015 – contains a three-stamp mining mill, a small ore crusher and a mining mucking machine – reminders of UTEP’s origins as a mining school.

 Named after UTEP’s legendary men’s basketball coach, the Don Haskins Center is among the top basketball facilities in the Southwest and Conference USA.
 The arena was built in 1976 and seats more than 12,000 fans.
-Haskins led the Miners to win the NCAA Championship in 1966 when he started, for the first time in championship history, an all-African-American lineup during the championship game.
-Haskins entered the Basketball Hall of Fame in 1997 and the entire team followed 10 years later.
+Haskins led the Miners to win the NCAA Championship in 1966 when he started, for the first time in championship history, an all African-American lineup during the championship game.
+Haskins entered the Naismith Memorial Basketball Hall of Fame in 1997 and the entire team followed 10 years later.

-The nine-story Education Building houses all of the departments and support services for the College of Education.
+The nine-story Education Building houses all of the departments and support services for the College of Education, as well as the Department of Criminal Justice.
 Since its early work with binational teacher exchanges in the 1950s, the college has been a national leader in bilingual education, community outreach and partnership programs, as well as degrees awarded to Hispanic students.
 Students in the college go on to careers as teachers, counselors, diagnosticians and school administrators – many of them working throughout the El Paso region.

 UTEP’s strengths in engineering and science are united in an interconnected complex of high-tech buildings.
 The College of Engineering is consistently ranked as one of the nation’s top producers of Hispanic engineers, with degree programs in civil, electrical, environmental, industrial, manufacturing, mechanical, and materials and metallurgical engineering, as well as computer science.
 Dozens of research centers and labs investigate space exploration technology, transportation, infrastructure, environmental resource management, human motion analysis and medical imaging informatics.
 The Engineering Building, Biology Building, Metallurgy Building, Classroom Building and Physical Sciences Building offer office, classroom and lab space.
 The complex sits over an arroyo, which is accessible through an internal courtyard.